What A Day Of Plant Based Keto Eating Looks Like

 Lunch: Spicy Frittata “Pizza”

-Although eggs don’t work for everyone, I have found I need to add cage-free eggs—a vegetarian keto superfood–into my diet on occasion.
+Although eggs don’t work for everyone, I have found that I need to add cage-free eggs - a vegetarian keto superfood - into my diet on occasion.
 Eggs contain important nutrients such as choline, calcium, and iron, as well as vitamins A, D, E, and B, which are necessary for healthy hormones and to support methylation pathways.
 Supporting methylation is especially important for me and the other 40 percent of the population who have the MTHFR gene mutation, which can interfere with optimal methylation.

 This frittata pizza is easy to make ahead and take with me for lunch since all I have to do is reheat it.